-With professorships on deep learning and visual intelligence by BD and Philips in the morning program and in the afternoon everything about antennas and electromagnetic radiation door ASTRON and Ziuz
+With professorships on deep learning and visual intelligence by BD and Philips in the morning program and in the afternoon all about antennas and electromagnetic radiation by ASTRON and Ziuz.

 Piles in the landscape

-The students come for content, so they get content.
-At ASTRON David Prinsloo, antenna design engineer at ASTRON for three years and born and raised in South Africa, explains how to make an All-Sky antenna.
-“Because that's what we do, make antennas that can see as much of the sky as possible.
-So not just the visible stars, but everything in space.”
+Students come for content, so they get content.
+At ASTRON, David Prinsloo, an antenna design engineer at ASTRON for three years and born and raised in South Africa, explains how to make an All-Sky antenna. ,,Because that's what we do, make antennas that can see as much of the sky as possible.
+So not just the visible stars, but everything in space.’’
 Prinsloo explains LOFAR.
 Poles in the landscape, held up by antenna cables on a grid, placed in the Netherlands and other countries that together form the largest radio antenna in the world.
-In a lecture, he explains everything about low-frequency antennas in detail.
-How they work, what you have to take into account and most importantly, what you can do with them.
+In a lecture, he explains in detail all about low-frequency antennas.
+How they work, what to consider and most importantly, what you can do with them.

 Medicines